 This course will focus on the psychophysiology of exercise and cover such topics as the influence of exercise on affect, anxiety, depression, sleep, pain and cognitive functioning.
+Additionally, psychophysiological factors related to performance will be examined.
 The objective of this course is to give the student an overview of research and theory that has incorporated a psychophysiological (and in some cases a psychobiological) approach, i.e., an approach which views the interaction between physiological and psychological states as a reciprocal relationship.
-Prerequisite: PSY 111 or BIO 162 or permission of the instructor.
+Prerequisite: ESS 333 or 342.
 Offered spring odd years.

-ESS 482.
-INTERNSHIP IN EXERCISE SCIENCE
+INTERNSHIP IN EXERCISE SCIENCE ESS 482.

 Upper-class Exercise Science majors select a sports medicine or health-related agency for their internship, a capstone experience.
 Students serve 80-160 hours at the agency.
 Students turn in biweekly reports, including a brief discussion of the experience, reflections and a critique of the experience/agency.
 Students may engage in problem-solving assignments and perform research on some particular topic.
 Students may also assist with patient/client care and/or training and shadow their supervisor.
 A research paper is due near the end of the experience.
 Students should make arrangements with their professors the semester prior to taking the internship.
 Prerequisites: ESS 281; junior/senior majors; 2.0 GPA overall, 2.0 GPA in major.
-Offered fall, spring and summer.
+Offered fall, winter, spring and summer.